MagedGDEV/flutterApps/README.md

 ## i_am_poor (Challenge)

-The i_am_poor app is the same as the i_am_rich app, but it displays a different image, added as challenge to ensure that we understand the concepts.
+The i_am_poor app is the same as the i_am_rich app, but it displays a different image, added as challenge to ensure that we understood the concepts.

 | iOS | Android |
 |--|--|